redis/docs/content/operate/rs/networking/cluster-lba-setup.md

 You can compensate for the lack of DNS resolution with load balancers that can expose services and provide service discovery.
 A load balancer is configured in front of Redis Enterprise cluster, exposing several logical services:

-- Control plane services, such as the RS admin console to access cluster administration interface
+- Control plane services, such as the Redis Enterprise Cluster Manager UI to access cluster administration interface
 - Data plane services, such as a database endpoint to connect from client applications

-Depending on which Redis Enterprise services you want to access outside the cluster you may need to configure the load balancers separately.
+Depending on which Redis Enterprise services you want to access outside the cluster, you may need to configure the load balancers separately.
-One or more Virtual IPs (VIPs) are defined on the load balancer to expose Redis Enterprise services.
+One or more virtual IPs (VIPs) are defined on the load balancer to expose Redis Enterprise services.
 The architecture is shown in the following diagram with 3 nodes Redis Enterprise cluster with one database (DB1) configured on port 12000:

 {{< image filename="/images/rs/cluster-behind-load-balancer-top-down.png" alt="cluster-behind-load-balancer-top-down" >}}

-## Setting up an RS cluster with load balancers
+## Set up a cluster with load balancers

 ### Prerequisites